-If you are interested in counselling, speak to your doctor or nurse, who may be able to refer you to a counsellor on the NHS, through your hospital or a local cancer support centre.
+If you are interested in counselling, speak to your GP or nurse specialist.
+They might be able to refer you to a counsellor on the NHS, through your hospital or a local cancer support centre.
 You can also search for a private therapist in your area using the British Association of Counsellors and Psychotherapists online tool.

-The physical and emotional stress and challenges of having lymphoma are not to be under-estimated.
-However, many people go on to experience positive life changes after all they have been through.
-Some of the aspects of life in which people report such changes after cancer include:
+The physical and emotional stresses and challenges of having lymphoma are not to be under-estimated.
+However, many people go on to experience positive life changes.
+Some of these are:

 - stronger relationships with family and friends

-- greater appreciation for life, being able to live in the present, re-evaluating priorities
+- being able to live in the present and re-evaluate priorities

 - adopting a healthier lifestyle than previously led